Test in a live environment

 Pricing: starts from $749 per year.

 This license allows a predetermined number of software developers in an organization to utilize Iron Software in numerous locations, with up to a maximum of ten.
 Iron Software can be used in as many websites, intranet applications, or desktop software applications as you like.
-Licenses are non-transferable, therefore is prohibited to be shared outside of an organization or an agency/client relationship.
+Licenses are non-transferable, therefore sharing them outside of an organization or an agency/client relationship is prohibited.
 This license type, like all other license types, expressly excludes all rights not expressly granted under the Agreement, including OEM redistribution and utilizing the Iron Software as SaaS without purchasing additional coverage.
 This license can be integrated with a single project up to a maximum of 10.

 Pricing: Starts from $999 per year.